 Identifier: MSS 16556

-Content Description This collection consists of a commonplace book.
+This collection consists of a commonplace book.
 It is not clear the provenance but inscribed in the front and back covers is the name Sadie.
 The album contains 170 pages of content and a few loose clippings.
 Each page is filled with clippings from magazines and newspapers that focus on women's work, loss, fairy tales, literature, and poetry.
 The owner hand colored all the illustrations from magazines.
 Many of the illustrations are of women; some in non-traditional roles.
-Many articles are from...
+Many articles are...

 File — Multiple Containers